 Signs of intestinal distress can include lethargy, lack of appetite, pain, and lack of a bowel movement.

+You need to seek help immediately If you see vomiting, lethargy, or loss of appetite.
 Call your vet or an after-hours vet facility immediately.

 Your dog may not seem to have an initial problem, but the sooner you get advice from a medical professional, the better.